appscot/sails-orientdb/README.md

 In a graph db Waterline-orientdb will represent most models in OrientDB as vertexes, the exception being Many-to-Many join tables which are represented by Edges.
 If using a document db, all models will be represented by documents.

 ### Associations
 To learn how to create associations with Waterline/Sails.js check the Waterline Docs [Associations Page](https://github.com/balderdashy/waterline-docs/blob/master/associations.md).
-Below we go through how waterline-orientdb approaches each kind of association.
+Below we go through how waterline-orientdb represent each kind of association in an OrientDB database.

 #### One-to-One Associations
 For One-to-One Associations waterline-orientdb creates a LINK ([OrientDB Types](http://www.orientechnologies.com/docs/last/orientdb.wiki/Types.html)) to associate records.